reethuthota/Naming_Service/README.md

 ### Features

 - **Name Registration:** Users can register unique names tied to their Ethereum addresses on the Polygon network.
-- **Transfer of Ownership:** Owners can transfer name ownership to other addresses.
 - **Frontend Interface:** Built with React to interact with the Solidity smart contracts.

 ## Installation